Technology to enhance your independence

 Tools to support your goals.

-Technology can make life easier for everyone. but this is especially true for people living with vision impairment.
+Technology can make life easier for everyone. but this is especially true for people living with low vision or blindness.
 There are many tools and devices to help you access information, find your way around, connect with friends, or enjoy your favourite activities.

 Some of these tools and technologies may be new to you, while others can connect to or enhance devices you already own, like your smartphone or tablet.
 Assistive technologies can be used at home, work, school, or while you’re travelling in the community.
 As with any technology, it’s all about finding the right device to ensure you’re comfortable and supporting your goals to make things easier.